MilohPadgett/SubmersibleDataLogger/README.md

 10. Connect CN3 TX to PC5 and CN3 RX to PC4.
 <img src="https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/0b2118a7-8c04-46c2-b1b7-f28a7499768d" width="500">

-11. Connect the ST-Link(CN1 mini-USB port) to a computer using a mini-USB to USB-A cable.
+11. Connect the ST-Link(CN1 mini-USB port) to a computer using a right angle mini-USB to USB-A cable.
 12. Give the NUCLEO board power by moving the switch on the PCB to the outer edge (away from the blue component).
 <img src="https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/7dc14263-69ff-46ab-ace1-7c017d92c853" width="500">

 #### Software Setup
-1. Plug the STM32 into your PC using the USB cable.
+1. Ensure the ST-link is connected, and the board is powered on.
 2. Download the GUI: <a id="raw-url" href="https://raw.githubusercontent.com/MilohPadgett/SubmersibleDataLogger/master/GUI.exe">Download FILE</a>
 3. Run the GUI executable file
 4. Click the ‘Select COM Port’ dropdown menu and choose the port that the STM32 is plugged into.
 If no ports appear, try pressing the ‘Refresh COM’ button and ensuring that the STM is properly connected.
 A light should be on in the top corner of the STM.